 The Global Hunger Index (GHI) is a multidimensional statistical tool that measures the progress and failures in the fight against hunger on a global level and is used to describe the state of countries’ hunger situation.
-GHI is released by International Food Policy Research Institute (IFPRI) based in Washington in association with Concern Worldwide of Ireland and Welthungerhilfe (German non-profit organization).
+It is important for the IAS Exam, from both Indian economics and Indian polity subjects’ point of view.
+This article will provide you details of Global Hunger Index 2019.

 GHI ranks countries on a 100 point scale, 0 representing zero/no hunger.
 The GHI scores are based on four indicators.
 Taken together, the component indicators reflect deficiencies in calories as well as in micronutrients.
 Thus, the GHI reflects both aspects of hunger (undernutrition and malnutrition).